gobid/knowledge-map-cheatsheets/README.md

 12. Music (piano, music theory, singing, etc; use spotify, youtube, & saavn radio to discover)

 FLIPPED CLASS IS MUCH BETTER.
 Can pause and understand comfortably.
 Live chat or Piazza helps.

+To critique:
+Use the github comments.

+To contribute:
+1. fork the project
+2. edit the fork (Please cite the source somehow, either an indication of the author on the pdf or below in the citations.)
+3. push to your fork (adding github as a remote for your fork might help https://stackoverflow.com/questions/11690709/can-a-project-have-multiple-origins) and
+4. make a pull request from your fork to this project

 Citations:
 - https://www.princetonreview.com/college/ap-subjects